-The EU is the 2nd-largest provider of global health R&D funding
+The EU is the 3rd-largest public provider of global health R&D funding

-The European Commission’s DG Research and Innovation has three main programs for global health R&D
+The Commission’s DG Research and Innovation has three main programs for global health R&D

 The Directorate-General for Research and Innovation defines and implements the European Research and Innovation policy, which includes global health R&D. The EU funds research and innovation through so-called framework programs that cover six years.
 ‘Horizon 2020’, the EU’s eighth Framework Programme for Research and Innovation, was launched in 2014.
 It has a total budget of €79.3 billion for the period 2014-2020 and focuses on three key areas: Societal Challenges (39% of the total budget), Excellent Science (32%), and Industrial Leadership (22%).
 Societal Challenges includes ‘Health, Demographic Change and Wellbeing’, which represents 10% (€8 billion) of Horizon 2020’s total funding.
 It is estimated that approximately US$101 million will be spent on R&D for PRNDs.
 The exact share for global health R&D is not known yet since the Work Programme 2018-2020, which outlines funding opportunities for that period, is currently being developed.

 The Commission contributes to global health R&D through three main funding mechanisms, all of them funded through the ‘Societal Challenge’ section of Horizon 2020: the Work Programmes implemented directly by the Commission, the European and Developing Countries Clinical Trials Partnerships 2 (ECDTP 2), and the Innovative Medicines Initiatives 2 (IMI 2).